tom-h/Intro-OpenRefine/README.md

 * `Column 1` menu > `Text filter`

 Now we can filter for the intersection or overlap of two different searches.
-For instance, put `USE:` in one filter, and `
+For instance, put `USE:` in one filter, and `(language code)` in the other.
+These two terms do not occur together on one line.

-Notice we can remove a filter by clicking on the close button (`x`).
+We can remove a filter by clicking on the close button (`x`).
+Remove one of the filters to continue.

 ## Columns

 Currently, we just have a flat list of lines.
 But clearly there's a lot more going on in this data set.
-If we sift parts of this list into separate columns, we can uncover the structure within it.
+If we sift parts of this list into separate columns, we can reveal and confirm the structure within it, and eventually transform it into a different structure.

 To start, lets reconstruct part of the structure of the original file as indicated by indentation.
 We have headings, and then items grouped under those headings.